 increase the number of reportable fields and transaction types for stockbrokers

 This initiative directly impacts our broker partners (e.g. Link Asset Services, previously known as Capita Asset Services, and Equiniti) who must ensure their processes are aligned with the increased reporting requirements of MiFID II.
 A number of share plan processes are supported or delivered through stockbroker services (e.g. cashless exercises, SIP and Sharestore sales), and so are caught by the legislation.
 The key change is a requirement to collect some additional personal information from individuals and companies when dealing in shares.
 Share plan participants will need to provide the broker with their nationality, date of birth and national ID which will differ depending on their primary nationality.
+For more information on National Client Identifiers please refer to the table found here.
 Failure to provide the required information will result in the broker not being able to execute any trading.